bnnyng/garden/content/fleeting-notes/20231221-application-santa-fe-institute-undergraduate-research.md

 ---
 # Application
 - [ ] CV or resume
+	- [ ] Show that I can be trusted with responsibility (job, mentorship, tutoring, volunteering)
+	- [ ] Demonstrate academic drive (clubs, GPA, awards)
+	- [ ] Specific skills (language, programming)
+	- [ ] Examples of collaboration (jobs, organizations, group projects)
+	- [ ] Non-traditional ways of spending time
 - [ ] Research statement and essay questions
 - [ ] Letter of recommendation
 - [ ] Unofficial transcript
+- [ ] Diversity statement (optional)

 ---
 # Essay questions

+>Please try to avoid paraphrasing specific writing examples included in this tutorial.
+Your writing will hopefully represent you as an individual, and be uniquely in your style.
+The following samples are provided to give you an idea of a possible range of responses.
+We also welcome submissions outside of the styles presented.

+> Whenever possible, please try to use concrete and specific examples.

+>Please try to relax and enjoy the process of creating your application!
+This is almost guaranteed to make your application stronger.

 ## Complex systems

 > Please briefly discuss what appeals to you about the study of complex systems and/or the research philosophy of the Santa Fe Institute.
 You can get a brief overview of SFI here: https://santafe.edu/about/overview (max. half page)

+- I have been interested in studying complex systems, but I didn’t have a name for it until reading complexity book
+	- My own notetaking style is done in Obsidian, I focus on drawing connections between atomic “permanent notes” – the notion of complexity has always appealed to me, even utilized in my own cognition
+	- Approach to how I manage information is complexity (and embodiment?
+Complex systems seeks to find an answer)
+- I like the interdisciplinary approach, hierarchical – cognitive science is already interdisciplinary, but a higher level of analysis offers clarity (and in a way, our cognition encompasses it all, so it is all very meta!)
+	- All my research experience in the past has been highly specified, leading me to jump from project to project in order to explore more.
+At SFI, it’s all in one place
+- Questions about complexity can seem vague and fantastical, but SFI does rigorous research
+	- Particularly appealing to me as I came from psychology, with “replication crisis”
+	- There is constant reflection on the scientific method itself when operating at such a general level (discovered from reading workshop reports)
+- I study cognitive science and mathematics – both are deeply tied to the notion of complex systems
+- Approach complexity from all points of view

 ## Topics